renz45/cs_console/README.md

 an empty or falsy argument to force the console to ready itself for more input.

 ##Building cs_console
-The cs_console uses thor to compile all the javascript and css into single files to make it more portable.
+The cs_console uses thor and rake-pipeline to compile all the javascript and css into single files to make it more portable.
 At code school we almost never need to include code mirror with the console since most courses are already using it.
 You can rebuild the console files to only include the console javascript and nothing from code mirror if needed.